OMTROLL

-Brief History
+Brief history

 There has been considerable research going on, over the past years in the areas of object oriented analysis and object oriented formal specifications.
 Object-modeling technique life cycle analysis concentrates mainly in software development practice whereas TROLL, oblog, FOOPS etc. are formal languages developed mainly with a mathematical background, having their roots in logic, algebra, and set theory.
 The need to combine these two areas of object oriented approaches into a single formalism is because the OO analysis methods do not reach the level of ordering achieved by the formal specification languages.
 These formal languages are being used research and applied in various software development projects.

-TROLL vs Object Modelling Approaches
+TROLL vs object modelling approaches

 TROLL is a formal language used to specify an object system.
 It is more concerned with the dynamic behaviour of an object over time.
 In TROLL, an object can change in a discrete manner due to certain events.
 The object can be created by the occurrence of certain events (birth event) and ended by certain other events (death events).
 The current state of an object is specified by it attributes.
 A role is the part played by an object temporarily and a specialization is the role played by it permanently.
 Objects can also be components of other objects-composite objects, or may be connected by means of some interaction.
 Also views can be defined that contain only certain information of the current state of the object.

 The central idea of TROLL is to interpret such an object as a set of observable sequential processes.
 So the object lifetime is a series of events occurring on the object, and the current state of the object depends on all the events that have occurred on it in the past.

 Object-modeling technique model of a system consists of: